stellecodes/tp/docs/UserGuide.md

 3. Copy the file to a folder of your choice.

-4. Open the command terminal in this folder and enter `java -jar addressbook.jar` to run the application.<br>
+4. Open the command terminal in this folder and enter `java -jar ClassConnect.jar` to run the application.<br>
    An interface similar to the one shown above should appear in a few seconds.
 The app comes with some sample data.<br>

 5. Refer to the [Commands section](#commands) below for details of available commands.<br>